-Always nice to have a combo medication… considering we are on a boatload for chronic migraines.
+There are a few approved medications for fibromyalgia and many more off-label.
 Used to be FMS was just not treated.
 Sort of the ‘suck it up, buttercup’ approach, which I for one did not appreciate.
-For some reason when you are in loads of pain whenever you do anything you tend not to do anything which then increases the pain… and those of us with FMS just have to muddle through it and find our own treatment plan.
-Now there are three meds that can be beneficial for FMS and can be used, off-label, for migraines.
-Kind of nice when you figure in how many migraine ‘preventatives’ we are on, we might as well take one that helps with our other chronic pain.
+For some reason when you are in loads of pain whenever you do anything you tend not to do anything which then increases the pain… and those of us with fibromyalgia just have to muddle through it and find our own treatment plan.
+Now there are three meds that can be beneficial for fibromyalgia.

-1) Good sleep- which is a big problem since insomnia is a big FMS symptom for some of us and sleep deprivation is a migraine trigger.
+which is a big problem since insomnia is a big fibromyalgia symptom for some of us and also poor quality sleep.
 Personally, I am on a sleeping pill cause my doctor said I was in a constant state of sleep deprivation which was constantly triggering migraines.
 I get far less mind-blowing morning migraines these days.
 And this improves my fibromyalgia as a result.
 People do suggest melatonin as well (start with a low 3mg dose first, less is more, before trying the higher dose).

-4) Magnesium- there are in fact many vitamins and herbs beneficial to both or either condition but one big one that is in common is magnesium.
+There are in fact many vitamins and herbs beneficial to both or either condition but one big one that is in common is magnesium.
 I find taking it regularly prevents those pesky muscle spasms and cramps… that by the way, you can get in any muscles, not just the legs… I had one in my back that literally tossed me off the bed.
 Not nice.
 Plus I was getting those nocturnal jerks where just when you are almost asleep some muscle group like the arm, neck or legs violently spasms you awake.
 I very rarely get those now, which is nice because nothing is more annoying than almost freakin falling asleep after hours of trying only to jerk awake again.
 But this is a supplement that is important for fibromyalgia.
 I take it with Calcium and Vitamin D. Vitamin D is recommended to me by my doctor at 5000 units.